-The supports specifically address the language function, vocabulary, and at least one other language demand (syntax and/or discourse) in the context of the chosen task.
+- The candidate describes other language demands in addition to function AND vocabulary (discourse and/or syntax). - The supports specifically address the language function, vocabulary, and at least one other language demand (syntax or discourse) in relation to the use of the language function in the context of the chosen task.